cloudigrade/integrade/README.rst

 **REQUIRED** environment variables are::

     CLOUDIGRADE_BASE_URL # base url without http/https prefix
-    CLOUDIGRADE_TOKEN    # This is the token of the super user created for
-                         # cloudigrade

 To run tests that require AWS accounts (and API access to these), configure any number of accounts with the following sets of environment varibles::